HigherOrderCO/bend-language-server/README.md

 2. Build the language server with `cargo build`.
 3. Open the project with VSCode.
 Press <kbd>F5</kbd> or click <kbd>Launch Client</kbd> in the Debug panel.

-This should result in a new VSCode window being opened with the `bend-lsp` extension loaded.
+This should result in a new VSCode window being opened with the `bend-language-server` extension loaded.